mvcdigital/blisscakeart/src/content/gallery/_index.md

     bullets:
       - bullet: 3 tier wedding cake, topped with a fresh flower display based on the their wedding flowers
-      - bullet: Bottom tier, a rich coffee sponge paired with a light mocha buttercream filling.
+      - bullet: Bottom tier, rich coffee sponge paired with a light mocha buttercream filling.
 Middle tier, a classic vanilla sponge paired with vanilla buttercream and strawberry jam.
 Top tier, fruit cake.
       - bullet: Served 120 portions